Local Towns and Villages

 Garage/Fuel – Quite a few repair places.
 Fuel at Tesco & Morrisons 24 hours 7 days a week.
 Cheapest in area.
 Another garage near the town centre is not 24 hours.

-Dulverton is another ancient market town, situated on the southern edge of the National Park and about 20 minutes drive from the Freight Shed.
+Dulverton is another ancient market town, situated on the southern edge of the National Park.
 This is our favourite town.
 It is picturesque but fully functional with a broad range of shops including a supermarket, butcher, newsagent, chemist and ironmonger.
-(Also a bank with cash dispenser)

 The ironmonger is for afficianados and stocks everything from oil lamp wick to that unusual size of screw you have looked for everywhere.
 The Tantivy newsagent, tobacconist and confectioner also carries an extraordinary range of products including the particular size of battery for grandads’ hearing aid.